 1 Seized caliper piston – The caliper employs a hydraulically controlled piston that forces the pads against the rotor.

-In older brake systems, moisture inside the brake lines can cause piston corrosion, which prevents the piston from retracting, meaning the brake remains partially on.
+In older brake systems, moisture inside the brake lines can cause piston corrosion, preventing the piston from retracting and keeping the brake partially on.

 Seized caliper slide pins – A seized caliper slide pin/bolt only applies to floating-type calipers, which, to be fair, are most calipers fitted to regular-type vehicles.